OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 |    13     |       14       |        F      |    1      |     0     | Trash → kg                   |
 |    14     |       15       |        T      |    1e-3   |     0     | kg → Metric ton              |

 The cost ones vary with time but a typical value was chosen and OED does not allow multiple conversion values.
+The other values are hopefully correct, standard conversions.

 ### determining-conversions

 It is assumed that the shortest path algorithm on the graph will return the edges associated with the path between the source and destination.
 It is also assumed that the information returned will allow OED to look up the conversion represented by each edge in the path and the information on the vertices involved.
 For example, it is possible to return a tree where the source is the root, the leaves are reachable destinations and each node passed through represents a vertex (unit) on the path.
 Each pair of vertices in a path from the root to the leaf would give OED the source and destination to look up the conversion and vertex information.
 The exact details will depend on the graph software used and how we store the conversion/node information in OED.

-First we present how to conceptually create C<sub>ik</sub> and the will give the pseudocode.
+First we present how to conceptually create C<sub>ik</sub> and then will give the pseudocode.

-Lets say you want to know the conversion from source vertex a to destination vertex e where the path goes through all the inclusive letter vertices so it is a → b → c → d → e.
+Let's say you want to know the conversion from source vertex a to destination vertex e where the path goes through all the inclusive letter vertices so it is a → b → c → d → e.
 For each edge i → k, there is an associated conversion in the conversion table in the database.
 The following pseudocode specifies how to get the needed conversion where the use of suffix is described below:

-    // Given a sourceUnit id and a destination unit id
+    // Given a sourceUnit id and a destinationUnit id
     // return the slope & intercept for the conversion from sourceUnit
     // to destinationUnit and suffix of the destination unit for it. function structure conversionValues(integer sourceUnit, integer destinationUnit) {